Degree and Graduation Information

 |Cum Laude||equal to or greater than 3.50 and less than 3.70|

-Earned degrees are posted to academic records approximately three weeks following the close of the semester in which degree requirements were successfully completed, provided students declared their intent to graduate in that same term with the Office of Registration and Records.
+Degrees are posted to academic records three times per academic year - at the close of each term.
+Conferral date is the last day of finals week.
+Degrees are posted to the academic record approximately three weeks following the close of the semester in which degree requirements were successfully completed.
+Students must declare their intent to graduate, identifying all programs of study, with the Office of Registration and Records or the Graduate School.

 Diplomas are mailed approximately six weeks following the close of the academic term in which graduation requirements have been completed.
 Neither diplomas nor official transcripts will be released for students who have outstanding debts owed to the university or who have select other holds.
 Students are responsible for submitting name and address updates for diploma processing.
 A diploma replacement service is provided by the Office of Registration and Records for those who have lost or damaged their original diploma.